 Noise exposure above 85 dB is the leading preventable cause of permanent hearing loss.

-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), exposure to sounds at or above 85 decibels (dB) over prolonged periods causes permanent cochlear hair cell damage.
+Noise-induced hearing loss (NIHL) is completely preventable.
+The National Institute on Deafness and Other Communication Disorders (NIDCD) confirms that prolonged exposure to sounds at or above 85 decibels causes permanent cochlear hair cell damage.

 For context: